 How to make a claim

-Step 1: If you are unsure whether you meet the relevant criteria to make a claim upon the VPF, contact us on our Online enquiry form.
-We currently only have limited phone services.
+Step 1: If you are unsure whether you meet the relevant criteria to make a claim upon the VPF, contact us on 1300 55 81 81, 9am to 5pm Monday to Friday (except public holidays).
+Calling us costs the same as a local call.
+Additional charges may apply if you are calling from overseas, on a mobile or payphone.
 We provide advice on real estate matters, dispute resolution services, and complaints.
 We also advise estate agents and agents’ representatives on their obligations to buyers, sellers or landlords.

 Step 2: Complete the relevant form: